 When markets are good, confident predictions can lead to mistakes that can derail your portfolio.
 You can’t control the markets, but you can take ownership of your investment strategy and asset allocation.

 When stocks decline, your portfolio declines too.
 That’s why you diversify – to cushion against a decline like what we’ve seen in markets this week.
 If you’re invested in U.S. stocks, you’ve seen that the few hot stocks that were supporting the market have started to fall out of favor.
 On a relative basis, that bodes well for a more diversified sector and style approach.

-We all know that markets go both up and down, and when they go up we’ll likely see substantial upside potential in a few battered and unloved sectors, like emerging markets stocks and bonds.
-Over the last several years, U.S. stocks have trounced all other major asset classes.
+We all know that markets go both up and down.
+Over the 11-year bull market, U.S. stocks trounced all other major asset classes.
 As we’re starting to see, that won’t last forever, and those that stay diversified and rebalance periodically will reap the benefits.

 Don’t Let Emotion Get the Best of You.

-It’s normal for investors to be nervous during volatile markets, especially given the battering the market took in Q4 of last year.
+It’s normal for investors to be nervous during volatile markets.
 We encourage investors not to succumb to the stress of a volatile market by bailing out or chasing the latest asset class du jour.